casadoj/lisflood-water_bodies/docs/performance_US.md

 ***Figure 8**.
 Time series of reservoir outflow and their decomposition in trend, seasonality and residuals.
 The dotted, vertical lines show the reservoir outflow limits (conservative, normal adjusted and non-damaging) used in the LISFLOOD reservoir routine.
 Outflow values are normalized by the non-damaging outflow, so any value above one represents and outflow over this limit.*

-The reservoir 236 is the reservoir with the highest performance.
+Reservoir 236 is the reservoir with the highest performance.
 Both the trend and the seasonality are appropiately reproduced by GloFAS.

-The reservoir 382 is an example of a biased outflow simulation.
+Reservoir 382 is an example of a biased outflow simulation.
 The model overpredicts outflow, which can be seen both in the original and trend time series.

-The reservoir 635 is an example of a simulation that underpredicts the coefficient of variation of outflow.
+Reservoir 635 is an example of a simulation that underpredicts the coefficient of variation of outflow.
 The bias and correlation coefficient of the original time series are good, but the simulation overpredicts the seasonal variation.

-The reservoir 220 is an example of a simulation with no bias and correct coefficient of variation, but with a poor correlation coefficient due to a shift in the seasonality and an excesive daily variation.
+Reservoir 220 is an example of a simulation with no bias and correct coefficient of variation, but with a poor correlation coefficient due to a shift in the seasonality and an excesive daily variation.

 >**Note**.
 It is surprising that for some reservoirs, both the observed and simulated time series, the outflow clearly exceeds (dozens or hundreds of times) the non-damaging outflow ($ndq$) used in LISFLOOD.
 Reservoirs 193 and 71 are extreme cases caused by very low outflow limits in LISFLOOD.